DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/DesignSafe/JupyterHub_Tools.md

 Each user session comes equipped with Notebooks, Consoles, Terminal Access, and text-file editors.
 Jupyter Hub supports **Python** like **Julia**, **MATLAB**, and **R** — useful for researchers integrating multi-language workflows.

-You can click this button to start a JupyterHub session -- you will be asked to log in.
+You can click the "Open in DesignSafe" button to start a JupyterHub session -- you will be asked to log in:
 <a class="reference external"
 href="https://jupyter.designsafe-ci.org/hub/user-redirect/lab/workspaces/auto-Y"
 target="_blank"><img alt="Try on DesignSafe" src="https://raw.githubusercontent.com/DesignSafe-Training/pinn/main/DesignSafe-Badge.svg" /></a>

 The tools can be accessed from the JupyterHub **Launcher**, shown in the figure below: